magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/rbac.md

     </div>
 </div>

-## ThingsBoard CE vs PE security features comparison
+## IoT Hub CE vs PE security features comparison

-ThingsBoard Community Edition (TB CE) supports a straight-forward security model with three main roles: System administrator, Tenant administrator, and Customer user.
+IoT Hub Community Edition (TB CE) supports a straight-forward security model with three main roles: System administrator, Tenant administrator, and Customer user.
 A system administrator is able to manage tenants, while a tenant administrator manages devices, dashboards, customers, and other entities that belong to a particular tenant.
 Customer user is able to view dashboards and control devices that are assigned to a specific customer.
 TB CE functionality is sufficient for a lot of simple use cases, especially building real-time [end-user dashboards](/docs/{{docsPrefix}}user-guide/dashboards/).

-ThingsBoard Professional Edition (TB PE) brings much more flexibility in terms of user, customer, and role management.
+IoT Hub  brings much more flexibility in terms of user, customer, and role management.
 It is designed to cover use cases for businesses and enterprises with multiple user groups that have different permissions but may interact with the same devices and assets.

-TB PE security model was significantly improved in v2.3 to enable new security features and to support advanced RBAC for IoT applications.
+IoT Hub security model was significantly improved in v2.3 to enable new security features and to support advanced RBAC for IoT applications.
 For example:

   - ability to create a hierarchy of customers with multiple levels of sub-customers, independent users, and devices;
   - ability to create roles with a flexible set of permissions;
   - ability to assign roles to exact user groups;
   - ability to grant specific permissions to particular user groups over precise device groups.

-This document covers features that are exclusive to TB PE.
+This document covers features that are exclusive to IoT Hub.
 We will start with a glossary and will provide step-by-step examples of how to configure the most popular use cases.

 ## Glossary